Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/prologue.md

 Getting off the bed, I opened the curtain and windows.
 The gentle breeze pushed out the stagnant air from the room.

-It was around time to wanting to start using the AC, but I still had reservations as it was still July.
+It was around time to wanting to start using the AC, but I still had reservations as it was still June.
 If the body got used to the AC at this season, it will be hard to bear the actual summer heat.
 I decided to endure not using it.